Creating Simulations in Excel: Intermediate (CBT and Optional Live Workshop)

 Learn how to improve on Creating Simulations (Basic) in native Microsoft Excel that can lead to better decisions in any field.
 Unless you already have a professional expertise in Microsoft Excel, it is highly recommended to sign up for Creating Simulations in Excel: Basic training prior to signing up for this class.

 Within 24 hours of course registration, you will receive a WordPress email confirming your enrollment in the Computer Based Training (CBT) modules.
 Once enrolled in the course, you can select from the several Optional Live Workshop times available.
-Each session is open for one hour.

 What's the chance that a project will lose money or be cancelled?
 What's the most likely return on investment for a given investment?
 How likely is a particular risk or set of risks to happen - and how severe could their impacts be?

 Running simulations has been shown to measurably improve estimates in uncertain decisions, but how can you run a simulation without complicated software requiring advanced training?
 This webinar teaches participants how to build a powerful tool - a Monte Carlo simulation that calculates thousands of scenarios - using only Microsoft Excel, with no additional training or software required.
 Not even coding in Visual Basic for Excel, user-defined functions or new Excel add-ons are needed.
 We only need native Excel using features that are already installed.

 You'll learn how to use these features to: